 Performance evaluation of the Ivy European Opportunities Fund

-Let’s look at what has contributed to IEOAX’s forgettable performance in 1Q16.
+Let’s look at what has contributed to this poor performance by the fund YTD.

-In the next part of this series, we’ll take a look at the Putnam Europe Equity Fund – Class A (PEUGX).
+In the next article, we’ll take a look at the Putnam Europe Equity Fund Class A (PEUGX).